MicrosoftDocs/navdevitpro-content-pr/README.md

     This is the quickest way and is good for tech-review and small edits.
 - You can fork the repo and then work in the fork.

     When you are done in the fork you commit your changes and make a pull request to the master repo.
-UA will then pick up the changes as needed.This method is good for making changes to existing articles or creating new articles when you cannot get your changes done right away and you want to save them as a work in progress.
+UA will then pick up the changes as needed.
+This method is good for making changes to existing articles or creating new articles when you cannot get your changes done right away and you want to save them as a work in progress.
 - Work locally by downloading the GitHub Desktop application from here: [https://desktop.github.com/](https://desktop.github.com/).

     This lets you clone the repo on your machine.
 You can then make changes, sync with the master repo on Github, and create a Pull Request.
-This is useful for working on new content the stretches over a few sessions.
-This is how UA works
+This is useful for working on new content that stretches over a few sessions.
+This is how UA works.

 ### Contribution process
 The general flow is as follows: